lbaw-admin/lbaw-laravel-2017-18/README.md

     cd lbaw-laravel
     composer install

-Notice that you need to substitute \<YOUR GITHUB\> by the username of the team member that forked the repository.
-At this point you have project skeleton in your local machine and are ready to start.
+Notice that you need to substitute \<YOUR GITHUB\> with the username of the team member that forked the repository.
+At this point you should have the project skeleton in your local machine and be ready to start.

 ## Working with PostgreSQL

-You will be using PostgreSQL to implement this project.
-We've created a docker-compose file that sets up PostgreSQL and pgadmin 4 locally.
-From project root issue the following command:
+You will be using _PostgreSQL_ to implement this project.
+We've created a _docker-compose_ file that sets up _PostgreSQL_ and _pgadmin 4_ locally.
+From the project root issue the following command:

-    docker-compose up # Starts postgresql and pgadmin 4
+    docker-compose up

-This will start the database and pgadmin.
+This will start the database and _pgadmin_.
 The database's username is `postgres` and the password `pg!fcp`.
-You can access http://localhost:5050 to access pgadmin 4 and manage your database.
+You can access http://localhost:5050 to access _pgadmin 4_ and manage your database.
 On the first usage you will need to add the connection to the database using the following attributes:

+    hostname: postgres
     username: postgres
     password: pg!fcp
-    hostname: postgres

-Hostname is postgres instead of localhost since docker composes creates an internal DNS entry to facilitate connection between linked containers.
+Hostname is _postgres_ instead of _localhost_ since _docker composer_ creates an internal _DNS_ entry to
+facilitate connection between linked containers.

 ## Developing the project